 Portraits of employees of the Pöttinger Real Estate Group and their lines of work

-It is with considerable pride that we look back on almost 80 years of company history.
+It is with considerable pride that we look back on more than 80 years of company history.
 However, a positive company history is inconceivable without committed and loyal employees.
 We would like to take this opportunity to thank every one of them.
 Below we would like to introduce you to a few of our employees working in various departments.

 “What really makes it special working here are the new challenges we face every day and the support you get from colleagues.
 Some of my colleagues have even become close friends over the years.
 It makes me very proud working for Pöttinger, for example when, as a turnkey foreman, I get to hand over a project and hear the enthusiastic comments.”